spectivePer/Splits/Planning Docs/Final Documentation.md

    finalized UI - home, participants, even, and uneven

 ### Instructions
 In order to see the texting feature, you must create a Twilio account (there's a free trial) and add the phone number of the person you want to text.
+Receipt scan works best with Trader Joe's receipts.

 ### Link to README
 https://github.com/ECS189E/project-w21-splits/blob/main/README.md